melodykramer/melodykramer.github.io/_projects/2_project.md

 ---
 layout: page
-title: Audiences and measurement
+title: Audiences and measuring
 description: How do we reach intended audiences and measure that reach?
-img: assets/img/wikimedia.jpg
+img: assets/img/wikimedia-audience-research.jpg
 importance: 2
 category: work
 ---